RomanYakovlevh/Vicalial/README.md

 For PlotComponent, make it so in frame of plot are only ponts of intersections of functions and axises.

+Statement like 'x+y' cannot be added trhough "Manual input"

 3, 2, -5, -1
 2, -1, 3, 13
 1, 2, -1, 9